papis/papis/HACKING.md

 Guidelines for Testing
 ======================

-To add tests to the various parts of papis, use the functionality in `papis.testing`.
+To add tests to the various parts of Papis, use the functionality in `papis.testing`.
 This is documented in the [Testing](https://papis.readthedocs.io/en/latest/testing.html) section of the docs and more complex examples can be found in the existing `tests` folder.